Antikamnia: Pure Food and Drug Act and legal proceedings

+Decline and dissolution

 In 1919 the company renamed itself the Antikamnia Remedy Company.
-Ruf died a millionaire in 1923.
-He had diversified his investments, started several other industries, become an art collector, and risen into high society.
-The company declined after this and was bought up by Block Drug Company in 1930.
-Louis Frost ran several drug stores in St. Louis, moved to Springfield, Illinois in 1906, and became the editor of a farm journal The Berkshire World.
+Frank A. Ruf died a millionaire in 1923; he had diversified his investments, started several other businesses, become an art collector, and risen into high society in St. Louis.
+The company declined after his death and was bought by Block Drug Company in 1930.
+Louis Frost, who had run several drug stores in St. Louis, moved to Springfield, Illinois, in 1906 and became the editor of a farm journal, The Berkshire World.